bhabanism/XLSToCSVConeVitor/README.md

 XLSToCSVConeVitor
 =================

-### Bulk Convert XLS file to CSV or Text with any delimiter.
+### Bulk Convert XLS file to CSV or Text files with any delimiter.

 How to Run